MiniFate/MiniFate/_chapters/00-outline.md

 Fate dice (sometimes called Fudge dice) are six-sided dice.
 They are marked with {{pos}} on two sides, {{zero}} on two sides, and {{neg}} on two sides.
 To keep things moving quickly, it's best to have a set of four dice for each player.
-If you don't have specially marked Fate dice, you can use normal six-side dice as follows:
+If you don't have specially marked Fate dice, you can use normal six-sided dice as follows:

 | D6 Roll  | Fate Roll |
 |:--------:|:---------:|